baharehpourmalayeri/bahareh_cms_excercises/README.md

-WordPress Custom Theme
+WordPress Custom CMS

-This is a custom WordPress theme developed using PHP, HTML, CSS, and JavaScript.
-It was built from scratch to create a unique and responsive design for a WordPress website.
+This is a custom CMS project built with WordPress.
+It leverages PHP, HTML, CSS, and JavaScript to provide a dynamic and flexible content management system.

 🚀 Technologies Used